xinggui007/viramp-project/docs/viramp_login.rst

         ``sh run.sh``

-(Optional) FTP configuration for large dataset uploading
+(optional) FTP configuration for large dataset uploading
 ----------------------------------------------

 Galaxy's generic uploading function cannot handle files larger than 2GB properly.
 Use FTP to upload data instead.
 ProFTPd has been preinstalled in the instance, and most of the configuration is already done, but users still may need to log in to the instance for some change.